What are dental implants?

 Dental Implants can restore the highest degree of function after tooth loss.
 Tooth replacement is a routine dental treatment; however, the methods of replacement are continually advancing.
 Ridgeview Family Dental is excited to provide advanced services through continual training in the placement of dental implants.
 While conventional dentures, partials, and bridges may be an option to consider, we recommend learning more about dental implants:

 Implants are much like a small screw made of medical-grade titanium alloy which is placed in the bone where a tooth or teeth are missing.
-Titanium implants have been the standard for years in dental implantology and have demonstrated an amazing longevity because they integrate extremely well with bone tissue.
-Today, implants are made in various sizes, shapes, and with newer materials.
-These are the most common types of dental implants:
+Titanium implants have been the standard for years in dental implantology and have demonstrated amazing longevity because they integrate extremely well with bone tissue.
+Today, implants are made in various sizes, shapes, and materials.

 Implants greatly slow down the process of bone loss by returning function to the bone.
 In the case of a single missing tooth, it can now be conservatively replaced without permanently shaving down adjacent teeth, which is necessary when placing a conventional bridge.